5th Arkansas Infantry Regiment

-The 5th Arkansas Infantry, also called the Fighting Fifth (1861–1865) was a Confederate Army infantry regiment organized in Arkansas to serve for the Confederate States of America during the American Civil War.
+The 5th Arkansas Infantry Regiment (also known as the "Fifth Arkansas") was an infantry formation in the Confederate States Army during the American Civil War.
 It served throughout the war in the western theater, seeing action in the Kentucky, Tennessee and Georgia campaigns.
 Following its depletion in numbers the regiment was consolidated several times with other Arkansas regiments, finally merging in 1865 into the 1st Arkansas Consolidated Infantry Regiment.
 Another Arkansas unit also had the designation 5th Arkansas, the 5th Regiment, Arkansas State Troops which participated in the Battle of Wilson's Creek, but was never transferred to Confederate Service.
 There is no connection between the two units.

-Organization
+Formation

 This regiment was organized for one year in state service at Gainesville in Greene County, Arkansas, on June 28, 1861, and was transferred to Confederate service on July 27, 1861, at Pocahontas, Arkansas.
 It was reorganized for the war at Corinth, Mississippi, on May 12, 1862.
 The field officers were David C. Cross, Lucius Featherston, Peter V. Green, and J. E. Murray; Lieutenant Colonels E. A. Howell and B. F. Sweeney; and Majors T. W. Ellsberry and Riddick Pope.
 The regiment would spend the duration of the war in the service of the Confederate Army of Tennessee, fighting in the western theater.
 The unit was composed of volunteer companies from the following counties: